 - Map data between applications, even if the data doesn’t appear in a consistent format

 - Transform data in ways that allow it to become more valuable for other systems

 - Assess the quality of data that comes in and improve it when necessary

 - Enforce a variety of API policies, like authentication and authorization

-To better understand an iPaaS, you’ll need to know how it complements and differs from other cloud-based service business models:
+To better understand iPaaS, you’ll need to know how it complements and differs from other cloud-based services:

 Software as a Service (SaaS) is a software that’s hosted over the internet.
 The vendors themselves manage the servers, data, and code that’s required to maintain and improve the software over time.
 Many popular technologies you use day-to-day fall under SaaS, including Salesforce, Slack, etc.

 Integration as a Service (IaaS), according to Gartner, is an “integration functionality (secure B2B communications, data and message translation, and adapters for applications, data and cloud APIs) delivered as a service.”

 The following are also worth mentioning, as when they’re combined, they make up an iPaaS.

 Enterprise Service Bus (ESB) is an architecture that allows you to connect your applications via specific rules.
 An ESB is typically used to create integrations for internal or legacy systems.
 It doesn’t work as well with SaaS and other cloud apps, so it’s less scalable than iPaaS.